Real or not? Gio Gonzalez has a day to remember

-It should have been Jose Fernandez out there on his 25th birthday, trying to close out a no-hitter against Washington Nationals, maybe even pitching what could have been a surprising Miami Marlins team into first place.
+It should have been Jose Fernandez out there on his 25th birthday, trying to close out a no-hitter against the Washington Nationals, maybe even pitching what could have been a surprising Miami Marlins team into first place.

 Instead, Fernandez's family and baby daughter visited Marlins Park for the first time since his death.
 Teammates left birthday wishes on Twitter.
 Miami is nowhere near a playoff spot.
 And his good friend Gio Gonzalez was in the spotlight, back in the city where he grew up and graduated high school, taking a no-hitter into the bottom of the ninth inning.
-Gonzalez didn't get it -- Dee Gordon led off the inning with a line-drive single into center field -- but it was memorable night for the veteran lefty.
+Gonzalez didn't get it -- Dee Gordon led off the inning with a line-drive single into center field -- but it was a memorable night for the veteran lefty.

 "Tonight was more of an emotional night, a special night," Gonzalez said during the televised postgame interview.
 "I got to see the Fernandez family, and what a night."